 Braces are very expensive.
 The treatment time is lengthy – typically 18 to 36 months.
 The color and shape of the teeth are not improved, and occasionally the procedure may cause tooth roots to shorten.

-Crowns are made of porcelain, porcelain and metal, or metal only.
+Porcelain dental crowns are made of porcelain, porcelain and metal, or metal only.
 They are best used in cases where teeth are broken down and need structural support and protection.
 Crowns may also be an appropriate solution if gaps are extremely wide.
 If your teeth are intact and you simply want to close spaces, your best choices are bonding, veneers, or orthodontics.

 Crowns can be used to repair structural damage, since they are very strong, and they can be fabricated from several different materials.